bobbingwide/sb-chart-block/readme.txt

 == Changelog ==
 = 1.2.5 =
-* Changed: PCR 8.2 Declare class properties #36
+* Changed: PHP 8.2 Declare class properties #36
-* Tested: With WordPress 6.3.1 and WordPress Multisite
+* Tested: With WordPress 6.4-RC1 and WordPress Multisite
-* Tested: With PHP 8.2
+* Tested: With PHP 8.1 and PHP 8.2
 * Tested: With PHPUnit 9.6